 Most listings are in the $20's per square foot per year.
-The Portsmouth submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $7 per sqft per year.
-That's a 22% decrease in rent.
+The Portsmouth submarket is going through a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 3% decrease in rent.

-Compared to the rest of the Greater Boston market, the Portsmouth submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Greater Boston market, the Portsmouth submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

 In the last 90 days, 64 listings have been made available, so you'll want to check back regularly for new listings.
-About 2% of the available leases in the Portsmouth are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+About 31% of the listings in the Portsmouth are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,500 sqft.
-Most buildings in this market are close to 2 floors.
-Most buildings in this area were built in 1920 and are Class A.
+Even though the median size is 2,660 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this market are around 2 floors.
+Most buildings in this region were built in 1930 and are Class A.